SandyRodger/LS170-171/lesson_4.md

 fi
 ```

 - The double square-brackets are in fact shorthand for running the `test` command.
-The test command, which provides operators for evaluating things.
+The test command provides operators for evaluating things.
 See below:

 |Operator|Description|
 | :--- | :---: |